s-brenner/tk-schedule/docs/privacy.md

 ## Aggregated Statistics

 I may collect statistics about the behavior of visitors to my website and users of the app.
-For example, I may aggregate anonymous usage data to publish a report on trends in the usage of Atlas Winds.
+For example, I may aggregate anonymous usage data to publish a report on trends in the usage of TK Schedule.

 ## Website Visitors